-This manual gives the information needed to build and install the upgraded power supply and amplifier modules for either Dynaco's SCA-80(Q) Integrated Amp or Stereo 80 Power Amp.
+This manual gives the information needed to build and install the upgraded power supply and amplifier modules for either Dynaco's SCA-80(Q) Integrated Amp.
+The is another manual that covers installation of this kit into a Stereo 80 Power Amp.